MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 - Piyush K Singh: [Generate Modern List Filter URL: Managed Metadata](https://piyushksingh.com/2019/05/24/generate-modern-list-filter-url-managed-metadata/)

+## View search vertical immediately

+After enabling or updating the search vertical, there is a delay of several hours before the changes can be seen on the search page.
+In that case, you can add `cacheClear=true` to the URL to view the changes immediately.

+Read the official documentation on [View the vertical in the search result page](/microsoftsearch/manage-verticals#view-the-vertical-in-the-search-result-page).

 ## Conclusion ?article=done

 This article has hopefully given you awareness of the hidden power of query string URLs, and how they can let the platform do some of the work for you.